What to say to someone who self harms

 Follow up on the conversation

 Once the conversation is finished, it can be tempting to avoid the subject unless the person brings it up themselves.
 However, it can be helpful to follow up by checking in on how your friend is doing from time to time.
-A simple message asking how they are and if they need anything or would like to talk again can make a big difference.
-It lets them know the door is always open.
+A simple message asking how they are or whether they would like to talk can make a big difference.
+Following up in this way lets the person who is struggling know that the door is always open.

 Caring for yourself when supporting someone with self-harm